You’ve asked, “How do you build your glutes?” So we created THIS BOOTY BUILDING WORKOUT AT HOME.

-Begin in neutral standing position, feet hip-distance apart.
-Kick your butt, where your feet land is your natural narrow stance.
+Begin in a neutral standing position, feet hip-distance apart.
+Kick your butt — where your feet land is your natural narrow stance.
 Hold a dumbbell in each hand at your sides (palms facing your body).

 Engage your core as you bend your right knee down, lowering your hips down while simultaneously lowering the dumbbells down along the front of your body.
 Maintaining ankle by ankle.

-Range of motion will look different for everyone, but striving for a 90 degree bend in your right leg.
+Range of motion will look different for everyone, but strive for a 90-degree bend in your right leg.

 Then drive through your right heel, squeezing your glute as you return to standing, back up to the starting position.

-Explode off your front left leg, driving your back right knee forward as you leave the ground (pushing of the ground with your left foot/toe).
+Explode off your front left leg, driving your back right knee forward as you leave the ground (pushing off the ground with your left foot/toe).

 Land softly on your left foot and go directly back into the the reverse lunge.

-3. Single Leg Step Ups + Rear Leg Lift
+Single Leg Step Ups And Rear Leg Lift

 Targets: Glutes, butt, quads, hamstring and core.